Welcome to our Reception learning page. We hope you enjoy finding out about our school day and what Reception looks like at Park.

 At Park we adhere to the Statutory Framework for the Early Years Foundation Stage.
-If you have any questions regarding our Early Years Provision, please speak to Miss Peel, our Reception Year Learning Leader.
+If you have any questions regarding our Early Years Provision, please speak to Mrs Ravi, our Reception Year Learning Leader.

 In reception we value the support and engagement from parents and carers.
 We recognise the huge difference it can make, not only to the children’s learning but to their attitude and behaviour to school too.